-Points The applicant's ability to demonstrate that stakeholders will continue to be engaged in the implementation of the program 8-10 Points The applicant clearly and convincingly demonstrates: A process on how stakeholders will continue to be engaged AND Gives specific examples of how partnering agencies or stakeholder groups (if any) will be involved in implementing the program.
-5-7 Points The applicant somewhat demonstrates: • A process on how stakeholders will continue to be engaged AND • How partnering agencies or stakeholder groups (if any) will be involved in implementing the program.
-1-4 Points The applicant minimally demonstrates: • A process on how stakeholders will continue to be engaged AND • How partnering agencies or stakeholder groups (if any) will be involved in implementing the program.
+Points The applicant's ability to demonstrate that stakeholders will continue to be engaged in the implementation of the program Points Gives specific examples of how partnering agencies or stakeho will be involved in implementing the program.
+5-7 The applicant somewhat demonstrates: 5-7 • A process on how stakeholders will continue to be engaged AN A process on how stakeholders will continue to be engaged AND Gives specific examples of how partnering agencies or stakeholder groups (if any) A process on how stakeholders will continue to be engaged AND How partnering agencies or stakeholder groups (if any) will be involved in 1-4 Points The applicant minimally demonstrates: A process on how stakeholders will continue to be engaged AND How partnering agencies or stakeholder groups (if any) will be involved in implementing the program.
 0 Points Evaluators can award a score of zero if they believe that the application does not demonstrate that stakeholders will continue to be engaged in the implementation of the program.